atomist-skills/lein-m2-deploy-skill/README.md

 and it's relationship to a the Commit, in the Atomist graph.
 Other skills can watch for this new artifact and choose to automatically update their own dependencies.

+This skill also allows users to restrict its action to a filter set of repositories in a GitHub organization; however, the skill is design to automate deployment for any leiningen project, now or in the future, that contains a clojure library.

 ## Todo